Domestic Abuse & Battery Lawyer Serving Las Vegas

-Following certain high-profile cases in the 1990’s (Hello, O.J.) state legislatures across America came to realize that they could be held civilly liable if police fail to arrest a person accused of committing an act of domestic violence.
-Laws were changed to mandate arrest if police can determine the primary physical aggressor.
+Following certain high-profile domestic abuse cases in the 1990’s (Hello, O.J.) state legislatures across America came to realize that they could be held civilly liable if police fail to arrest a person accused of committing an act of domestic violence.
+Laws were changed to mandate arrest if police can determine the primary physical aggressor in a domestic abuse incident.

 Further, the laws were changed to reflect a growing intolerance of any unwanted physical contact between family members or domestic partners.
 Today, law enforcement agencies follow the rule of thumb to arrest first and ask questions later.